 In addition to this, the entire pre-offer capital of the company in question is locked-in for a period of 1 year from allotment.

-It may be counter intuitive to long term investing, but not a bad idea to invest in IPOs with the sole objective of exiting with the listing gains.
+It may be counter intuitive to long term investing, but not be a bad idea to invest in IPOs with the sole objective of exiting with the listing gains.
 This IPO exit strategy is subject to some conditions and investors certainly need to know what they are getting into.

 Read Also: 7 common IPO mistakes and how to avoid them